 Members of our communities on the whole say that the examination is relatively straightforward, and data supports that, with the pass rate in recent years being in the high 80th percentages and going as high as low 90s.
 There are several courses that have been recommended by members in our communities, as well as a book that appears to be regularly updated.
 The most recent book in this series is simply named Obesity Medicine Board Review Questions, by Ken Smith.

 *This is an Amazon affiliate link, which supports us at no cost to you.
+As an Amazon Associate I earn from qualifying purchases.
 Read more on our disclosures and disclaimers.

 For those that are looking to deep dive into the world of obesity medicine, there is also a pathway at the The Obesity Society (TOS)/Obesity Week conference which includes an exam review course that runs a few days before the conference (CME credits can be used for ABOM exam requirements).
 Other popular courses are the OMA course, as well as courses run by Columbia/Cornell and Harvard (Blackburn).
 There are also study resources linked on the ABOM website.